Step by Step (1946 film): Plot

 A secretary, Evelyn Smith, lands a job working for Remmy, a Senator.
-One day while swimming, she encounters Johnny Christopher, a passerby who stopped to admire her.
-Johnny just returned from active duty in the Pacific during WWII.
+Senator Remmy is expecting to receive a list of German agents working in the United States from Colonel Blackton, a plainsclothes government agent from Washington DC.
+Expecting Colonel Blackton at his isolated home on the Malibu coast, he sends Ms. Smith to the beach so he can receive Col Blackton alone.
+At the beach, she encounters Johnny Christopher, a passerby who stopped to admire her.
+Johnny just returned from active duty in the Pacific during WWII as a Marine sergeant.
 He and his war dog, Bazuka, flirt with Evelyn who smiles and then returns to Remmy's home.

-Johnny locks himself out of his car, so on foot (and in his bathing suit) he makes his way to Remmy's nearby home.
-A strange woman answers the door and claims to be Evelyn, confusing Johnny.
-The more he snoops around, the more he is convinced that something is wrong, but the police refuse to believe him.
+Johnny locks himself out of his car, so on foot (and in his bathing suit) he makes his way to Remmy's nearby home to get a phone and help with his locked car.
+A strange woman answers the door and claims to be Evelyn, concerning Johnny.
+The more he snoops around, the more he is convinced that something is wrong.
+A police officer comes at his request and, at the house, impostors claiming to be the senator, his driver and his secretary convince the policeman that Johnny is mentally disturbed, perhaps because of his war experience.

-Johnny sneaks back into Remmy's home, donning clothes he finds laying around.
-Enemy agents have tied up Remmy, the real Evelyn and the senator's chauffeur.
-They are searching for a list in the Senator's possession, but Johnny accidentally ends up with possession of it due to his new wardrobe.
-The chauffeur is shot, the Senator is unconscious and a government operative, James Blackton is dead.
+Johnny sneaks back into Senator Remmy's home, donning clothes he finds laying around.
+The impostors, who are enemy agents, have tied up Remmy, the real Evelyn and the senator's chauffeur.
+They are searching for a list in the Senator's possession, but Johnny accidentally ends up with possession of it by donning the leather jacket worn by Colonel Blackton.
+The chauffeur is tied up, the Senator is unconscious and the government operative, James Blackton is dead.
 The chauffeur escapes and brings in the police and the coroner.
-The Senator comes around and the police are sure it is an inside job, with Evelyn and Johnny as the prime suspects.
+The Senator recovers, and the police are sure it is an inside job, with Evelyn and Johnny as the prime suspects.

 Fleeing for their lives, Evelyn and Johnny end up at a motel run by Capt.
 Caleb Simpson and gain his trust.
-Unbeknownst to them, the enemy agents are also staying at the motel.
+Unbeknownst to them, the enemy agents are also staying at the motel in another cabin.
 Evelyn and Johnny track down the chauffeur and try to get information about the list from him.
-The chauffeur is about to spill the beans when the enemy agents shoot him through the open window.
+The chauffeur is about to admit his role in admitting the enemy agents into the house to Evelyn and Johnny, when one of the enemy agents shoots him through an open window.
 The enemy agents make a quick get-away, and Capt.
 Simpson helps Evelyn and Johnny escape from the police.